groovyjarod/familysearch-automation-app/README.md

 Audit_Logic - contains .mjs files that handle the logic for running tests, processing results, and creating viewable json files containing the results of tests.

 Audits - contains folders where finished audits will be placed.
+In production, your .exe/.dmg application will create a folder named 'audits', which will be placed in your computer's 'Documents' folder, and all tests will be saved there.

 Page_Logic - contains .jsx files that handle the logic for viewing finished .json files.